DeltaRazero/numio-cpp/README.md

 © 2023 DeltaRazero.
 All rights reserved.

 All included scripts, modules, etc. are licensed under the terms of the  [BSD 3-Clause license](https://github.com/deltarazero/numio-cpp/LICENSE), unless stated otherwise in the respective files.

+### Acknowledgments

+Sourcecode of CPython's implementation of floating-point data routines for the struct module served as basis and for insights resource for the implementation of packing floating-point data in this library.
+In particaluar, I thank the contributions of Eli Stevens, Mark Dickinson, and Victor Stinner.